Nimeshika5/Alzheimer-Dataset/README.md

+Certainly, here's how you can format the README file for the dataset from Kaggle:

 ---

 # Alzheimer's Disease Detection Dataset

-## Description
+## Overview

-This dataset comprises MRI scans of individuals categorized into three classes based on their cognitive status: Mild Demented, Moderate Demented, and Non-Demented.
-The dataset is sourced from Kaggle and is used for Alzheimer's disease detection research.
+This dataset contains MRI scans of individuals categorized into three classes based on their cognitive status: Mildly Demented, Moderate Demented, and Non-Demented.
+The dataset is sourced from Kaggle and is utilized for research purposes in Alzheimer's disease detection.

-### Classes
+## Classes

-1. **Mildly Demented**: Individuals in this category exhibit early indications of cognitive deterioration associated with Alzheimer's disease.
-Symptoms may include mild memory loss, problem-solving difficulties, and communication challenges.
-However, these symptoms are typically not severe enough to significantly impair daily functioning.
+1. **Mildly Demented**: Individuals in this category show early signs of cognitive decline associated with Alzheimer's disease.
+Symptoms may include mild memory loss, difficulty solving problems, and communication issues.
+However, these symptoms do not significantly impair daily functioning.

-2. **Moderate Demented**: This category represents individuals at a more advanced stage of Alzheimer's disease, characterized by pronounced cognitive decline and functional impairment.
-Symptoms may include worsening memory loss, confusion, disorientation, and difficulties with activities of daily living such as dressing and eating.
-Behavioral changes and increased dependency on others for assistance are common.
+2. **Moderate Demented**: Individuals at this stage exhibit more pronounced cognitive decline and functional impairment.
+Symptoms include worsening memory loss, confusion, disorientation, and difficulties with daily activities such as dressing and eating.
+Behavioral changes and increased dependency on others are common.

 3. **Non-Demented**: Individuals in this category do not display significant cognitive impairment or symptoms associated with Alzheimer's disease.
 They may have normal cognitive function for their age and do not meet the criteria for dementia or Alzheimer's disease diagnosis.
-Non-demented individuals serve as a reference group for comparison and may include healthy individuals or those with mild cognitive impairment not meeting the criteria for dementia.

-### Folder Structure

-#### 1. Without GAN

-This folder contains image data from Kaggle.
-It includes the following zipped folders:
+## Dataset Contents

+The dataset consists of the following files:

+- **Without GAN**: Folder containing data processed without the use of Generative Adversarial Networks (GANs).
-- **test.zip**: This zip file contains the testing data for the Alzheimer's disease detection task.
+  - **test.zip**: Testing data for Alzheimer's disease detection.

-- **train.zip**: This zip file contains the training data for the Alzheimer's disease detection task.
+  - **train.zip**: Training data for Alzheimer's disease detection.

-#### 2. With GAN

-This folder contains both original images from Kaggle and data processed using Generative Adversarial Networks (GANs) for augmentation.
-It includes the following zipped folders:
+- **With GAN**: Folder containing data processed using Generative Adversarial Networks (GANs) for augmentation or enhancement.

-- **test.zip**: This zip file contains the testing data augmented or enhanced using GANs.
+  - **test.zip**: Testing data augmented or enhanced using GANs.

-- **train.zip**: This zip file contains the training data augmented or enhanced using GANs.
+  - **train.zip**: Training data augmented or enhanced using GANs.

 ## Usage